Storage has never been more plentiful or less expensive.

 The only problem is choosing the best external hard drive,

-In this ultimate guide, I have shortlisted four top-rated external hard drives that I have used and tested myself.
+In this ultimate guide, I have shortlisted four top-rated external hard drives to help you discover the top portable hard drive for yourself.

-Plus, some valuable personal tips to choose reliable and cost-effective storage.
+Plus, some valuable buying tips to choose reliable and cost-effective storage.

 Our Top 4 External Hard Drives